pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/cud.rst

 Create a Repository
 -------------------

 Creates a new repository in Pulp.
-This call only creates the repository in Pulp;
+This call accepts optional parameters for importer and distributor configuration.
+More detailed description of these parameters can be found below in the documentation of APIs to associate an importer or a distributor to an already existing repository.
+If these parameters are not passed, the call will only create the repository in Pulp.
+The real functionality of a repository isn't defined until importers and distributors are added.
-the real functionality of a repository isn't defined until importers and distributors are added.
 Repository IDs must be unique across all repositories in the server.

 | :method:`post`
 | :path:`/v2/repositories/`